 - Conducting a recurring workload analysis of the environment

-- Conducting FCI failover analysis
+- Conducting FCI failover analysis and selecting the right-sized hardware

 Founder & CTO